-The Management Engagement Committee, chaired by Iain Ferguson and comprising Mr Ferguson, Mandy Clements, Paul Read, Robbie Robertson, Jean Sharp and Jennifer Thomas (who joined the Board on 1 May 2024), is responsible for reviewing the performance of the Investment Manager and making recommendations to the Board about the continued appointment of the Investment Manager on an annual basis.
+The Management Engagement Committee, chaired by Iain Ferguson and comprising Mr Ferguson, Mandy Clements, Paul Read, Robbie Robertson, Jean Sharp and Jennifer Thomas, is responsible for reviewing the performance of the Investment Manager and making recommendations to the Board about the continued appointment of the Investment Manager on an annual basis.
 The Committee also reviews the Company's other service providers annually.

 The Management Engagement Committee has continued its enhanced review process in respect of its two key suppliers, the Investment Manager and Juniper.
-For both parties this process is led by Mandy Clements and is designed to give the Board more in depth oversight of the effectiveness of the internal processes and controls and to continue to improve the information flows between the Board and the relevant teams.
+For both parties this process is led by Mandy Clements and is designed to give the Board more in-depth oversight of the effectiveness of the internal processes and controls and to continue to improve the information flows between the Board and the relevant teams.